michal-h21/mathdimen/README.markdown

 Which uses `dvipng` instead of `convert` and `dvips` and in my opinion the output is better.
 So to use this configuration, just erase spaces before `<convert>` and `</convert>`, and add space at the beginning of `<dvipng>` and `</dvipng>`

+With `mathdimen`, it is possible to use one image format as the preferred and other as the fallback, for example prefer the `svg` and if the viewer doesn't support `svg`, use `png` as fallback.
+Configuration for such case can be:

+    G.png
+    Gdvipng -T tight -x 1400 -D 92 -bg Transparent -pp %%2:%%2 %%1 -o %%3
+    Gdvisvgm -n -p %%2 -c 1.2,1.2 -s %%1 > %%3.svg

+If you want to use the images with device, that has bigger screen resolution than PC monitor, for example some e-ink device, you can set the resolution of the image to higher values.
+You should set higher resolution also in the case, if you want to be able to resize the `html` page, only be aware that in some browsers (IE), subsampled images don't look good.

+### Configuration of the hooks

+`tex4ht` can be configured using so called _hooks_